AlbrechtL/welle.io/README.md

 }

-For a detailed description of how to build the "GUI_1" version, see "README.GUI_1.
+For a detailed description of how to build the "gui_1" version, see "README.GUI_1.md.

-For a description of how to build the "GUI_2" version, see "README.GUI_2.
+For a description of the "gui_2" version, see "README.GUI_2.md.

 For a detailed description of how to build the "GUI_3" version, see "README.GUI_3.md.

+For a description of the "gui_4" version, see "README.GUI_4.md.

+Note that while the "gui_1" and the "gui_3" version are pretty well tested, the "gui_2" and "gui_4" version have a more experimental character.